MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

 1. Save your changes to slurmdemo.py and close the text editor.

-1. In the directory that you copied the scripts to, open slurmdemo.setup.sh in your text editor.
-Search for all instances of *adminuser* and replace them with the ADMINUSERNAME property you specified in the template in [Exercise 2](#Exercise2).
-There are six instances that need to be replaced.
+1. In the directory that you copied the scripts to, open **slurmdemo.setup.sh** in your text editor.
+Search for all instances of *adminuser* and replace them with the ADMINUSERNAME property you specified in the template in [Exercise 2](#Exercise2). **There are six instances that need to be replaced**.

 1. Save your changes to slurmdemo.setup.sh and close the text editor.